 To ensure that epoxy resin can be processed optimally, it should first be stored for approx. 12 hours at an ambient temperature of 20 to a maximum of 25° C. If this long storage period is not possible, the material can also be brought to the correct temperature by means of a water bath.
 This step is extremely important for a satisfactory result, as unsightly milky streaks or bubbles can form when casting resin that is too cold is processed.
 These are very difficult to remove later.

 The flow properties are significantly improved by heating the material.
-As mentioned above, however, a higher temperature also has an influence on the processing time.
-Basically, you should keep in mind that the processing and curing time is halved if the temperature of the mixture is increased by 10° C.
+As mentioned above, however, higher temperatures also have an influence on the processing time.
+Basically, you should keep in mind that the processing and curing time is halved for each 10° C increase in the temperature of the mixture.

 Tip: Not only the temperature of the synthetic resin, but also that of the surface on which the mixture is to be poured must be taken into account.
 If this is significantly lower than the temperature of the resin, which is tempered to the point, the curing can be negatively influenced.
 Temperature and humidity should be kept constant if possible to achieve optimum results.

-Thorough mixing of the two components resin and hardener is essential to obtain an attractive, useful result later on.
+The thorough mixing of the resin and hardener is essential to obtain an attractive, useful result later on.
 If you do not work carefully enough, there is a risk that incompletely cured, sticky spots may appear in the resin or that the hardness levels within a workpiece may vary.

-When mixing the components, note that often a lot of material sticks to the edge of the mixing container.
-Since this can affect the mixing ratio, you should not mix too small amounts of resin and hardener to have enough material available.
+When mixing the components, note that often a lot of resin sticks to the edge of the mixing container.
+Since this can affect the mixing ratio, you should not mix very small amounts of resin and hardener in order to have enough material available.

-The optimal tool for mixing resin and hardener must be straight on the sides.
+The optimal tool for mixing resin and hardener must have straight sides.
 This will enable you to thoroughly mix even the material that sticks to the bottom and sides of the mixing container.
 For small quantities of epoxy resin, a flat spatula has proved to be a good choice.

 Tip: If you want to mix a large amount of epoxy resin, you should use a bucket with a spout.
 In this bucket, the two components can be easily mixed with a drill with a mixer attached.

-When purchasing epoxy resin, it is always worth investing in a high-quality product.
-Even if the temptation to fall back on a cheap product is often very high: In retrospect, you would regret this purchase, as cheap products are often discoloured yellowish or do not cure before processing.
+When purchasing epoxy resin, it is always worth investing in a high-quality product, even if you are very tempted to fall back on a cheap product.
+In retrospect, you would regret this purchase, as cheap products are often discolored yellowish or do not cure before processing.
 So when buying epoxy resin, the following principle applies: If you buy cheap, you buy twice.

-Resin and hardener of one manufacturer are usually optimally matched to each other.
+Resin and hardener from the same manufacturer are usually optimally matched to each other.
 When mixing different products – both from one and from different manufacturers – unexpected chemical reactions such as extreme heat development can occur.
-Therefore, when working with synthetic resin, you should only use the products of one manufacturer or brand that are intended for each other.
+Therefore, when working with synthetic resin, you should only use the products from one manufacturer or brand that are intended for each other.

-Not all colorants are compatible with epoxy resin or resin.
-When colouring epoxy resin, it is therefore extremely important to use only suitable colour pastes, colouring agents and pigments.
-You can find detailed information about this in our extra article Epoxy resin colour.
+Not all colorants are compatible with epoxy or other resins.
+When coloring epoxy resin, it is therefore extremely important to use only suitable color pastes, coloring agents, and pigments.
+You can find detailed information about this in our extra article Epoxy resin color.